 Take a reusable water bottle

-A great way to not only save money on plastic water bottles, but to also reduce your impact on the environment.
+A great way to not only save money on plastic water bottles but to also reduce your impact on the environment.
 Many hotels and hostels offer water refill, especially in the places where tap water isn’t safe to drink.

 Save money on flights

 Websites such as Kiwi.com offer visitors the chance to sort through hundreds of cheap flights.
 Sort via month or date range and filter through until you find the best deal.
-Insider tip – that the best time to book flights is roughly 40 days from day of travel, and flights are often cheaper on Tuesdays or Wednesdays.
+Insider tip – the best time to book flights is roughly 40 days from the day of travel, and flights are often cheaper on Tuesdays or Wednesdays.

-Document your spending
+Document your spending and budget

 Whether it’s in a small notebook or via one of the many expense-tracker apps for travellers, writing down what you spend can be a good way to analyse where you can save a bit of extra money.
 Perhaps you are spending in an area where you don’t need to be.
 Having that information in front of you can help you plan your expenses at ease.